Bengitit/Project-1-BitBoard-Checkers-Game/README.md

 [ Abass Diaby ]

 ## Description
-This is a bitboard game that uses binary to control movements, placement, and positions.
+This is a Checkers Game that uses binary to control movements, placement, and positions to control gameplay.
 AI was incorporated.
 Game mod can be either single player or multiplayer:
 Single Player: Player vs AI
 Multiplayer: Player vs Player